Bolox102911/GamehubDownload/README.md

-This is a Gamehub you can play games while your board some games can play even with friends! (discord: https://discord.gg/D3zWSQQpQ5) join it and i really appreciate it
+This is a Gamehub you can play games while your bord some games can play even with friends! (discord: https://discord.gg/D3zWSQQpQ5) join it and i really appreciate it